AKEHZ/MPO/DOCS.md

 ![ConfigurationUsers](https://user-images.githubusercontent.com/17085923/139117262-e76e67d3-918f-40b2-bf41-eddf6b758fbb.png)
 ![AddUSERS](https://user-images.githubusercontent.com/17085923/139969447-e98f789d-0ba0-4076-8d9b-a56411f6c2e0.png)

+> <span style="color:red">**_NOTES:_**</span>
-> <span style="color:red">**_NOTE:_**</span> This step allows for Home Assistant to authenticate the three privacy profiles.
+ * This step allows for Home Assistant to authenticate the three privacy profiles.
 Once you create these user accounts, you can give PrivacyProfile 2 and 3 usernames and passwords to those you want to allow to access your MQTT data (e.g. partner, roomates, kids, guests).
+ * If you don't see "Users" option after you click on Configuration, then go to Your [Profile page](http://homeassistant.local:8123/profile) and enable **"Advanced Mode"**.

 ### Configuration
 ```yaml